ReeceKrisnata/Git-Repository-Manager/README.md

 - The script is intended for use in Windows environments.
 - It uses PowerShell commands for advanced notifications; these may not work if PowerShell is unavailable.
 - Ensure the remote repository URL is correct to avoid connection errors.

+# Licence
+This project is proprietary software - see the licence.txt file for details.

+# Disclaimer
+This tool is intended for use at your own risk.
+The creators/maintainers/contributors assume no responsibility for any consequences arising from its use.
+Users are advised to comply with the terms of service of relevant platforms and adhere to all applicable laws, regulations, and ethical guidelines.
+Proceed with caution and at your own discretion.